zapabob/ROCm/docs/tutorials/install/linux/prerequisites.md

    uname -m && cat /etc/*release
    ```

-2. Confirm that the obtained Linux distribution information matches with those listed in {ref}`linux_support`.
+2. Confirm that the obtained Linux distribution information matches with those listed in {ref}`linux-support`.

    **Example:** Running the command above on an Ubuntu system results in the
    following output: